-Episode 4 - Firearm Laws in Texas
+Episode 4 - Locked and Loaded with Firearm Information

 Welcome to the top Texas Lawyers podcast.
 This podcast is brought to you by the law firm Abercrombie and Sanchez PLLC.

 Your hosts are Brian Abercrombie and Samuel Sanchez.
 Brian has been practicing law for 18 years and his board certified that sort of legal specialization in the area of family law.
 Sam has been practicing for 13 years, is licensed in both Texas and Florida, and is a certified mediator.
 This podcast is for informational purposes only and all views are the opinion of the hosts.
 It's not designed to provide legal advice for your particular legal matter, and it should not replace the advice of competent counsel.
 Welcome.
 And we hope you enjoy the top Texas Lawyers podcast.

 Good afternoon and welcome to the Top Texas Lawyers podcast.
 I am your host, Brian Abercrombie, and with me as always is my co-host, Samuel Sanchez.
 How are you doing?
 Hey, doing well, Brian.
 Doing well.
 Glad to be aboard.
 Well, good.
 Today we are going to change it up a little bit.
 We're going to talk a little bit about guns.
 Texas is a state where we have 1.2 million people that have concealed carry permits.
 And we also have obviously a large, large, larger, even larger number of that than that of gun owners.
 So we want to talk about different aspects of gun laws and then how they affect us.
 So, Sam, you want to fill us in a little more?

 Sure.
 In the news corner, obviously, you know, you don't have to look very far at all to see that gun violence is kind of across the board.
 Different states, different environments to churches, to schools, to workplace, you know, encounters between individuals.